 And that's all there is to it.
 A good example would be a personal computer.
 You may buy one for your own use and, in this case, you'll be both a buyer and a user persona at the same time.
 But what if you buy a computer for your mom?
 Or for an employee?
 You're still the buyer.
 But not the user.

-It simply means that we should keep in mind both buyers and users while designing products/services, mapping customer journeys and creating marketing campaigns.
+It simply means that we should keep in mind both buyers and users while designing products/services, mapping customer journeys, and creating marketing campaigns.
 Why?
 Because buyer and user personas often have different goals and expectations.
-Now, let's look at each persona type and their characteristics.
+Now, let's look at each persona type and its characteristics.

-Like we said earlier, a user persona isn't necessarily someone who buys from you.
+As we said earlier, a user persona isn't necessarily someone who buys from you.
 It might not even be their decision.
-In fact, they may even dislike your product but still have to use it because of their management.
+They may even dislike your product but still have to use it because of their management.